krypted/TheHistoryOfComputingPodcast/Books.md

 1. Drive, Dan Pink
 1. The Speed of Trust, Stephen Covey
 1. Raving Fans, Ken Blanchard and Sheldon Bowles
+2. Too Blue!
+The IBM PC from an Acorn to a Renegade

 # Citations
 1. Davies, Donald Watts.
 (1986).
 Oral history interview with Donald W. Davies.
 Charles Babbage Institute.
 Retrieved from the University of Minnesota Digital Conservancy, https://hdl.handle.net/11299/107241.